 What is the most relevant thing to them?
 Do they want to see and feel the product?
 How are you setting that up and making sure there are experts nearby to engage with visitors?
 (Hey, if their reputation is on the line because of your product, it’s the least you can do.)

 If a demonstration is the best way to get across your key differentiators, do it.
-Depending on your booth, you may want to do the demo on a large table or get a large studio-type setup with TVs overhead.
+Depending on your booth, you may want to do the demo on a large table, or get a studio-type setup with TVs overhead.
 And make sure any booth giveaways or follow-up pieces reinforce your overarching theme.
-Now is not the time to use last year’s thumb drives that have outdated messaging.
+Now is not the time to use last year’s QR codes with outdated messaging.
 (If you are planning a demo event outside of the trade show, here are some tips you’ll find valuable.)

-Then, of course, lead them to their next step — asking for more information, setting up a meeting, etc. Understand the customer buy cycle and nurture the prospects along a path.
-Decide if marketing or sales should do the nurturing (have marketing manage this until prospects have indicated that they are ready to buy).
+Then, of course, lead them to their next step — asking for more information, setting up a meeting, etc. Understand the customer buy cycle and nurture the prospects along the path.
+Decide if marketing or sales should do the nurturing (our advice: have marketing manage this until prospects have indicated that they are ready to buy).
 And stay in touch with relevant messages.

 For a checklist featuring all of the steps you need to make an integrated marketing plan for a trade show check out our free Trade Show Planning Guide today!